top of page

 • Reduces sugar and carb cravings

-• Improves mood and sleep (which regulate appetite)
+• Improves mood and sleep (which influence appetite)

-• GLP-1 peptide (e.g., semaglutide or tirzepatide) as prescribed.
+• GLP-1 peptide as prescribed.
 Compounded versions of GLP-1 peptides are often better options for people paying out of pocket for these therapies.

-• Dihydroberberine 150 mg twice daily, this must be a sustained release version (typically a tablet) with food.
+• Dihydroberberine 150 mg twice daily, sustained release version (typically a tablet) with food.

 Closing Thoughts